 - 1. Be alert for cases of necrotizing soft-tissue infections especially in injection drug users. - 2.
 Immediately refer all possible cases for surgical consultation. - 3.
-If suspecting necrotizing soft-tissue infection, obtain blood and tissue cultures (aerobic and anaerobic). - 4.
+If necrotizing soft-tissue infection is suspected, obtain blood and tissue cultures (aerobic and anaerobic). - 4.
 Administer antibiotics consider consultation with your facility's Infectious Diseases service. - 5.
-Report cases to the Communicable Disease Control Unit (CDCU) at 415-554-2830. - 6.
-Warn patients who inject drugs about necrotizing soft-tissue infections and inform them of symptoms, the need to seek medical care promptly and prevention methods (see below and the appended flyer). - 7.
-Because of a higher risk of tetanus in injection drug users, provide tetanus vaccine every 5 years.
+Report cases to the Communicable Disease Control Unit (CDCU) at (415) 554-2830. - 6.
+Warn patients who inject drugs about necrotizing soft-tissue infections and inform them of symptoms, the need to seek medical care promptly, and prevention methods (see below and appended flyer). - 7.
+Due to high risk of tetanus in injection drug users, provide tetanus vaccine every 5 years.